ha2398/radix-tree/README.md

 The very first observation to make regarding the performance of the implementations, is that they all, after a certain number of threads being used, suffer from a decrease in performance when compared to master, which is sequential and therefore makes no use of the **pthread** library.
 This happens due to the cost of creating threads (**pthread_create**) and waiting for them to finish their work (**pthread_join**).
 Also, depending on how many keys we want to lookup in the tree, the cost of managing (creating, joining) the threads can be higher than the time to actually perform the lookups.

-Analyzing the running time, we see that two of the threads have a very similar performace, **p_lock_level** and **p_lock_node**.
+Analyzing the running time, we see that two of the threads have a very similar performance, **p_lock_level** and **p_lock_node**.
 The branch **p_lock_level** works with mutexes that lock the current level on which they are working in the tree.
 This is expected to be a low performance branch because, usually, the radix trees will not have a big height (tracked bits divided by radix).
 The maximum height of the tree will then **limit** the number of threads than can be traversing the tree concurrently.

-Running the test program for **p_lock_level** using perf, with **RANGE = 31, KEYS = 5000000, LOOKUPS = 10000000, TESTS = 1 and THREADS = 32** (all the perf commands below are run with these paremeters) we can see that the main overhead for this branch is the lock of mutexes.
+Running the test program for **p_lock_level** using perf, with **RANGE = 31, KEYS = 5000000, LOOKUPS = 10000000, TESTS = 1 and THREADS = 32** (all the perf commands below are run with these parameters) we can see that the main overhead for this branch is the lock of mutexes.

     Overhead  Command           Shared      Object     Symbol